PdgarHern/ReactWithRubyUsingPostregSQL/README.md

 Then, run *React* using ```npm start```.
 It will ask to auto-select another port.
 Press *Y* and the app should start.

 ## Use guide
+When you first enter the app (If you didn't insert any data) you will an empty page.<br/>
+To start filling it app, you will first need to create an account and give yourself the *Admin role*.